 You should always follow instructions carefully and place the test in the lowest level of your home that is regularly used.
 After completing the test, mail it to the designated lab and wait for your results.

-Testing Is the Only Way to Know for Sure
+Why Testing Is the Only Reliable Method

 Conclusion